 Whether you're a young adult trying to find your place in the world, or a not-so-young adult trying to find out if you're moving along the right path, it's important to understand yourself and the personality traits that will impact your likeliness to succeed or fail at various careers.
 It's equally important to understand what is really important to you.
 When armed with an understanding of your strengths and weaknesses, and an awareness of what you truly value, you are in an excellent position to pick a career that you will find rewarding.

 The following traits are generally found in ESFPs:

 ESFPs are good at many things, but will not be happy unless they have a lot of contact with people, and a lot of new experiences.
 They should choose careers that provide them with the opportunity to use their great people skills and practical perspective, that will also provide them with enough new challenges that they will not become bored.

-The following list of professions is built on our impression of careers that would be especially suitable for an ESFP.
-It is meant to be a starting place, rather than an exhaustive list.
+The following list of professions is built on real data from people who have taken the MBTI© and/or Personality Questionnaire©, and upon our impressions of careers that would be especially suitable for an ESFP.
+It's meant to be a starting place, rather than an exhaustive list.
 There are no guarantees that any or all of the careers listed here would be appropriate for you, or that your best career match is among those listed here.

 Performer or Actor